mitreac/cd-bmi/README.md

-# BMI change effects of biological pathways
+# Analysis of the effects of BMI change on biological pathways

 This is a repository for code that performs the analysis of sequential expression data to evaluate the impact of BMI change on biological pathways from the Keyoto encyclopedia of genes and genomes (KEGG).